 Four the Better

 The five-day, 40-hour workweek is a way of life most of us don’t get to question, but it wasn’t always like this.
 It’s actually the lingering result of industrialization and struggles between moneyed interests and workers’ rights, meaning it’s not necessarily the best for us as individuals or a society.
 There’s been a recent groundswell of support for four-day schedules based on the notion they would bring boosted productivity, lower costs, and higher satisfaction levels among clients and staff, and the COVID pandemic’s shift toward remote work and flexible schedules gave it a boost.
-Here are companies — and a few public agencies — experimenting with a four-day approach, and how it’s worked out.
+In the U.K., some 70 organizations recently started a massive six-month pilot program and are already noticing a difference.
+Find out what that experiment has turned up so far and what other initiatives have discovered, too.

-Related: 20 Work Benefits You Shouldn't Overlook in Your Job Hunt
+Related: Remote Work and Other Job Benefits You Shouldn't Overlook